 5.4 Firm Slice Amount

-5.4.1 By March 31 concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall calculate «Customer Name»’s Firm Slice Amount by multiplying the monthly Average Megawatts of the CHWM System set forth in the table in section 1 of Exhibit K for each Fiscal Year by «Customer Name»’s Slice Percentage applicable to each such Fiscal Year stated in section 2 of Exhibit K. BPA shall revise and state «Customer Name»’s Firm Slice Amount for each Fiscal Year in section 3 of Exhibit K.
+5.4.1 By March 31 concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall calculate «Customer Name»’s Firm Slice Amount by multiplying the monthly Average Megawatts of the CHWM System listed in the table in section 1 of Exhibit K for each Fiscal Year by «Customer Name»’s Slice Percentage applicable to each such Fiscal Year stated in section 2 of Exhibit K. BPA shall revise and state «Customer Name»’s Firm Slice Amount for each Fiscal Year in section 3 of Exhibit K.

 5.4.2 «Customer Name» shall purchase and receive a share of CHWM Modeled Augmentation in an amount equal to «Customer Name»’s Slice Percentage in section 1 of Exhibit K multiplied by the CHWM Modeled Augmentation for each Fiscal Year as established in the applicable 7(i) Process.
 Such amounts are included in the calculation of Firm Slice Amount in section 5.4.1 above.

-The BOS Base amount in the POCSA as determined by section 4.1.1. of Exhibit L shall include the amounts of CHWM Modeled Augmentation listed in section 4 of Exhibit K. BPA shall make CHWM Modeled Augmentation available to «Customer Name» in a Flat Annual Shape for the applicable Fiscal Year.
+The BOS Base amount in the POCSA as determined pursuant to section 4.1.1 of Exhibit L shall include the amounts of CHWM Modeled Augmentation listed in section 4 of Exhibit K. BPA shall make CHWM Modeled Augmentation available to «Customer Name» in a Flat Annual Shape for the applicable Fiscal Year.

 5.5 Disposition of Surplus Slice Output

-5.5.1 All sales, exchanges, or other dispositions of BPA provided electric power are subject to and governed by federal law including, but not limited to, the Bonneville Project Act,16 U.S.C. § 832 et seq., P.L.
+5.5.1 All sales, exchanges, or other dispositions of BPA-provided electric power are subject to and governed by federal law including, but not limited to, the Bonneville Project Act,16 U.S.C. § 832 et seq., P.L.
 75-329 as amended, the Pacific Northwest Consumer Power Preference Act, 16 U.S.C. § 837 et seq., P.L.
 88-552, the Federal Columbia River Transmission System Act, 16 U.S.C. § 838 et seq., P.L.
 93-454, and the Northwest Power Act, P.L.
 No. 96-501, as amended.

-5.5.2 All sales of Surplus Slice Output by «Customer Name» for use outside the Region, or to parties not serving firm retail load in the Region, are subject to the provisions of the Pacific Northwest Consumer Power Preference Act and section 9(c) of the Northwest Power Act, and BPA and «Customer Name» acknowledge their respective responsibilities thereunder.
+5.5.2 All sales of Surplus Slice Output by «Customer Name» for use outside the Region, or to parties not serving firm retail load in the Region, are subject to the provisions of the Pacific Northwest Consumer Power Preference Act and Section 9(c) of the Northwest Power Act, and BPA and «Customer Name» acknowledge their respective responsibilities thereunder.

 5.5.3 The following uses of Surplus Slice Output shall not constitute a sale of Surplus Slice Output outside the Region: